frankopt/Deedy-Resume-for-Chinese/README.md

 ## Dependencies

 1. Compiles only with **XeTeX** and required **BibTex** for compiling publications and the .bib filetype.
+2. Mac user need to install TeXShop to type the doc.

 ## Known Issues: